-2016, 2017 Chevrolet Corvette Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback
+2023 Chevrolet Corvette Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

-To avoid overpaying on a new Chevrolet Corvette Stingray, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new Chevrolet Corvette Stingray, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 How to Calculate The Dealer Cost of a Chevrolet Corvette Stingray

 - Example: Base Chevrolet Corvette Stingray invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.